Why WhatsApp Is the Future of B2B Sales and Customer Engagement

 Meta’s vision for WhatsApp seems to be shifting toward the sales use case.
 Some of the new features users can expect soon that support sales are voice APIs, group APIs, and more.

-Group APIs allow you to create group chats and add multiple people to a single thread.
-This means that you can create a group for all decision-makers and stakeholders of a specific business and communicate with them at once rather than separately.
-You can also create groups with sales and support team members to make the customer handover process easier.
+Group API from Meta will allow you to create group chats on WhatsApp Business and add multiple people to a single thread.
+This means that you can create a group for all stakeholders and communicate with them at once rather than separately.
+You can also create groups with sales and customer service team members to make the customer handover process easier.

 Voice calls